 A second phase has multi-block sequential read I/O simulating full-table scans.

-Enron Online will not make the tools available to 3PARdata.
+Participant will not make the tools available to 3PARdata.

 The server will be connected both to 3PAR storage and to Sun T3 storage.
 A comparison will be made to determine how many Sun T3 nodes are required to provide the performance of the 3PAR storage.
 Current Enron performance with 12 Sun T3 arrays is sub-ms write response, average read response around 6 ms, and 390 MB/sec gross throughput.